The University of South Carolina School of Medicine Greenville offers several student

 panel discussions, literature reviews and/or other events.
 The group aims to foster

-healthy dialogue between colleagues of all backgrounds, and we encourage everyone
+healthy dialogue between colleagues of all backgrounds in an effort to advance health

 SWiM was formed at the University of South Carolina Greenville School of Medicine